craftercms/docs/source/getting-started/your-first-project/templated.rst

 :is-up-to-date: False

-.. index:: Your First Project
+.. index:: Your First Project (templated), templated project

 .. _your-first-editorial-project:

 ==============================
 Your First Project (templated)
 ==============================

-..
-Section outline
-   14.4.2 Site Example (P)
-   14.4.2.1 Editorial

 In this section, we will create a project using an out-of-the-box blueprint called "Website Editorial" and show you: